bi-foundation/graphql-meets-protobuf-sample/README.md

 protoc --gogoopsee_out=plugins=grpc+graphql,Mopsee/protobuf/opsee.proto=github.com/opsee/protobuf/opseeproto,Mgoogle/protobuf/descriptor.proto=github.com/gogo/protobuf/protoc-gen-gogo/descriptor:./models --proto_path=$GOPATH/src:. *.proto
 ```

-The protoc program generates two files, models.pb.go and modelspb_test.go.
+The protoc compiler generates two files, models.pb.go and modelspb_test.go.
 The file contains for each object and variable serialization methods and also GraphQL schemes.
+The source contains data definitions,  functions to read and write binary data, and GraphQL type definitions.
+Note that just by enabling the graphql plugin in the gogoopsee_out flag we get the GraphQL type definitions.
+The plugin extends the protobuf generator and uses the information gathered to generate GraphQL types for each object.

 Now we need to be able to query the generated models.
-We write a function that takes the query and the data and produce a result.
+We write a function that takes the query and the data and produces the filtered data.
 A query scheme is created that wraps the data in a query.
-It assigns the person data to the GraphQL Person type.
+It links the query to the data whereon it's executed.
+It assigns the data of the person to the GraphQL Person type.

 ```go
 func Query(filtering string, person *models.Person) (interface{}, error) {